Vanilla-OS/documentation/docs/apx/index.md

 # Package Manager (`apx`)

-`apx` is the Vanilla OS package manager.
-It's meant to be easy to use, but also powerful with support for installing packages from multiple sources without altering the root filesystem.
+`apx` is the Vanilla OS package manager that is easy to use with support for installing packages from multiple sources inside containers without altering the root filesystem.

 ## How it works